pyca/cryptography/docs/hazmat/primitives/asymmetric/dsa.rst

             >>> verifier.update(data)
             >>> verifier.verify()

-        :param bytes signature: The signature to verify in DER encoding as specified in :rfc:`6979`.
+        :param bytes signature: The signature to verify.
+DER encoded as specified in :rfc:`6979`.

         :param algorithm: An instance of a